-When there is not enough gas oil to allocate to bottom-up estimates, the new approach now adjusts all bottom-up off-road estimates, including agricultural off-road depending on the degree to which those bottom-up estimates agree with DUKES allocations to sectors which use those types of machinery.
-The logic of the new reconciliation approach is summarised in the Annex 4.2.1.4 of the National Inventory Report 1990-2021 which is due to be published in April 2023.
+When there is not enough gas oil to allocate to bottom-up estimates, the approach is to adjust all bottom-up off-road estimates, including agricultural off-road depending on the degree to which those bottom-up estimates agree with DUKES allocations to sectors which use those types of machinery.
+The logic of the reconciliation approach is summarised in Annex 4.2.1.4 of the UK's National Inventory Document 1990-2023, which is due to be published in April 2025.

-As a consequence of this reconciliation process, changes in fuel consumption and emissions for industrial machinery occur when revisions to the allocation of gas oil consumption to other sources are made.
+Because of this reconciliation process, changes in fuel consumption and emissions for industrial machinery occur when revisions to the allocation of gas oil consumption to other sources are made.

-In the new model, there are changes to the fuel use assumptions.
-For example, in the new model it is assumed all diesel used off-road is gas oil, and that there is no DERV, based on feedback from stakeholders.
-Likewise, input from stakeholders has indicated that there is notable use of LPG in the industrial off-road sector, particularly from forklifts.
-Thus, DERV is now only used in the house and garden sector.
+In the model, it is assumed all diesel used off-road is gas oil, and that there is no DERV, based on feedback from stakeholders.
+Likewise, input from stakeholders indicated that there is notable use of LPG in the industrial off-road sector, particularly from forklifts.
+Thus, DERV is only used in the house and garden sector.

-Figure 3-8 and Figure 3-9 show the trend in total fuel consumption for the four main off-road categories since 2000.
-These include the combined consumption of gas oil, road diesel and petrol by each sector.
+Figure 3-8 and Figure 3-9 show the trend in gas oil consumption for the four main off-road categories since 2000.
 The trend in consumption for the industry and construction machinery sector reflects the fuel reconciliation process used as well as the effect of activity drivers used which themselves are a reflection of economic conditions, for example fuel consumption in many sectors drops in 2020, reflecting the impact of restrictions in place during the COVID-19 pandemic.

-Figure 3-8 Fuel consumption by off-road machinery (1A2gvii and 1A4cii) in kt fuel from 2000
+Figure 3-8 Gas oil consumption by off-road machinery (1A2gvii, 1A4aii and 1A4cii) in kt fuel from 2000